dialpad/dialtone/apps/dialtone-documentation/docs/guides/contributing/index.md

 ### Code

-To make changes in our Design System please first read the [CONTRIBUTING.md](https://github.com/dialpad/dialtone/blob/staging/.github/CONTRIBUTING.md#contributing) in our Dialtone repository.
+To make code changes in our Design System please first read the [CONTRIBUTING.md](https://github.com/dialpad/dialtone/blob/staging/.github/CONTRIBUTING.md#contributing) in our Dialtone repository.